2016 Assam Legislative Assembly election: United Progressive Alliance

+AIUDF-led alliance

 Campaign

 In November 2015, Bharatiya Janata Party (BJP) President Amit Shah held a party workers' rally in Dibrugarh in Upper Assam Division.
 Union Minister and Lakhimpur MP Sarbananda Sonowal was made Assam BJP chief to head their election committee.
 Sonowal found the situation of illegal immigration from Bangladesh "very alarming".
 (Sonowal had led an effort to have the controversial Illegal Migrants (Determination by Tribunal) (IMDT) Act struck down by the Supreme court of India in December 2006, making deportations easier.)
 Himanta Biswa Sarma, a state Congress heavyweight joined BJP.
 BJP has aimed for 'Mission 84' in Assam.
 BJP led in 69 assembly constituencies in the Lok Sabha elections 2014 by winning 7 Lok Sabha seats in Assam.
 For the first time, the BJP had contested the Bodoland Territorial Council elections, and won a seat.

 In December 2015, Indian National Congress (INC) Vice-President Rahul Gandhi visited Assam where he accused Rashtriya Swayamsevak Sangh (RSS, lit "National Volunteer Organisation") workers of not letting him enter Barpeta Satra temple in Barpeta district.
 RSS, widely regarded as the parent organisation of BJP, denied the charge.
 Gandhi announced that Tarun Gogoi would be the chief minister candidate of INC. Demand was growing for giving scheduled tribe (ST) status to six communities – Tai Ahoms, Koch Rajbongshis, Moran, Motok, Sootea and 36 tea tribes (the descendants of tea garden workers settled by British in the state from Chotanagpur plateau in the mid-19th century).

 In November 2015, nine members of the legislative assembly left the INC and joined BJP.
 Assam Governor PB Acharya made a controversial statement that Hindustan is only for Hindus.
 Ex-United Liberation Front of Assam (ULFA) rebels announced that they would contest Assam polls.
 On 26 December 2015, BJP's Assam unit launched its 'Assam Nirman' initiative, seeking public opinion to prepare a vision document for development in Assam.

 On 28 December 2015, Smriti Irani visited Barak Valley in Assam and accused the Tarun Gogoi government of not doing enough for women's safety.
 Gogoi accused the National Democratic Alliance (NDA) government of stalling tactics on granting citizenship to refugees from Bangladesh, claiming that they had been persecuted there.
 Gogoi said external affairs minister Sushma Swaraj met with businessmen in Assam during her visit instead of talking about the problems and issues confronting the state.